gardener/gardener-extension-networking-calico/docs/usage/usage.md

 ### Things to keep in mind

 - **Restrict the port.** The load balancer of the istio ingress gateway is shared by all shoot clusters of a seed and also serves other ports, for example for the `apiserver-proxy` and the VPN connection.
-Always combine the rule with `protocol: TCP` and the port(s) from the annotation above.
+Always combine the rule with `protocol: TCP` and `ports: [443]`, the port the istio ingress gateway serves the kube-apiserver on.
 - **Check for warnings if a policy does not match.** If the extension cannot determine the IP addresses, it neither publishes an empty set nor fails the shoot reconciliation, but records a warning event on the `Network` resource in the seed.
 Ask your Gardener operator to check it if traffic to the kube-apiserver is unexpectedly blocked.
 - **Egress only.** Traffic from the `kube-apiserver` to a pod (webhooks, `kubectl exec`, `kubectl logs`, metrics) arrives through the VPN tunnel and therefore does *not* have the load balancer IP as source address.
 The set must not be used in `ingress` rules.
 - **No server-side defaulting.** Since the Calico API server is not deployed in shoot clusters, the CRD based API group `crd.projectcalico.org/v1` has to be used.
 It performs no defaulting and no validation of selector expressions, so `spec.types`, `spec.selector` and `spec.order` must be set explicitly.
 An invalid selector is accepted by the API server and only fails later in `calico-node`/`calico-typha`, where it may drop the whole policy - check their logs if a policy misbehaves, and consider staging new policies with `action: Log` first.